Youth Curator Camp

 This is it!
 Youth Curator Camp is an opportunity for children ages 6 to 12 to learn about the museum, meet the museum's scientists and educators, and participate in fun, hands-on activities and programs led by the scientists!
 In addition, campers will enjoy pizza and a movie in the museum’s Education Center!
 Drop-off is between 9:45 and 10 a.m. and pick-up is between 3 and 3:15.
 Early and late drop-off is available for an additional fee.

 Registration is only $30 per camper and only $25 per camper for VMNH members.
 The deadline to register is November 27.
-To register or for more information, please email email@example.com or call 276-634-4171.
+To register or for more information, please email firstname.lastname@example.org or call 276-634-4171.
+Below are summaries of the activities campers will experience.

 Presented by Dr. Nancy Moncrief